2i2c-org/docs/about/services/overview.md

 ## What technology makes up each hub?

 🚀 core infrastructure
 : Underneath each 2i2c JupyterHub is a [JupyterHub](https://jupyter.org/hub).
 These provide interactive computing sessions for each of your users, and connect to the other infrastructure in the cloud.
-We use [`auth0`](https://auth0.com/) for authenticating users, which can connect to a number of other authentication protocols (such as OAuth2).
+We use [`auth0`](https://auth0.com/) and [CILogon](https://www.cilogon.org/) for authenticating users, which can connect to a number of other authentication protocols (such as OAuth2).

 💻 interfaces
 : Each 2i2c JupyterHub has two main interactive interfaces: Jupyter interfaces (Notebook and Lab), and RStudio.
 Each of them is accessible from your session via `/tree`, `/lab`, and `/rstudio` endpoints in your URL.